atharmohd28/atharmohd28/README.md

 - 👋 Hi, I’m @atharmohd28
 - 👀 I’m interested in learning new Technical skill.
-- 🌱 I’m Python Developer
+- 🌱 I’m Embeded Engineer
 - 📫 How to reach me mohdathar2842@gmail.com

 <!---